 - The Man Behind the Man: Isaiah 14:12 (the King James Version in particular) was believed by some Bible students that God is talking to The Man Behind The Kings.

-"The righteous pass away: the godly often die before their time.
+- Mercy Killing: It's implied in Isaiah 57:1-2 that part of the reason the good and righteous die is because God wishes to spare them from the sufferings of the future."The righteous pass away: the godly often die before their time.
 And no one seems to care or wonder why.
 No one seems to understand that God is protecting them from the evils to come.
 For the Godly who die will rest in peace."

 - Sacrificial Lamb: The "Suffering Servant" in chapters 49-55.

 - Screaming Birth: "Like a woman with child, who is in pain and cries out in her pangs when she draws near the time of her delivery, so have we been in Your sight, O Lord."
 (Isaiah 26:17, Modern English Version)